-- Keep an open mind; avoid jumping to conclusions; try to make informed judgments.
+- Keep an open mind, avoid jumping to conclusions and make informed judgments.

-- Seek feedback from supervisors, accept constructive criticism, and continually strive to improve performance.
+- Request feedback from supervisors, accept constructive criticism, and continually strive to improve performance.

 - Seek to enhance professional effectiveness by improving skills and acquiring new knowledge.